cp(1p) - phpMan

 It shall be an error if target does not exist and more than two oper-

-ands are specified, or if target exists and is a file of a type defined
+ands are specified, or if target exists and does not name a directory.

 In the following description, the term dest_file refers to the file